piersharding/dask-operator/README.md

 Everything is driven by `make`.
 Type `make` to get a list of available targets.

+This has been tested on Ubuntu 19.04 and Kubernetes 1.17.1.

 ### Install The Dask Operator

 ```sh